Mirobidjon/task/README.md

 ```

-### If you use minikube and linux you have to install k3d and run this command for deploy
+### If you use minikube and linux you have to install k3d and run this command for run

 ```bash
 make apply-linux